wp-plugins/responsive-background-by-djjmz/readme.txt

 == Description ==

 Easy way change background image/color to fully responsive image.
-Compatible with all browsers: compoters, all phone and tablets.
+Compatible with all browsers: computers, all phone and tablets.

 == Installation ==